The Religious Glossary

 PEW: A medieval torture device still found in Catholic Churches.

-PROCESSION: The ceremonial formation at the beginning of Mass, consisting of altar servers, the celebrant, and late parishioners looking for seats.
+of altar servers, the celebrant, and late parishioners looking for seats.

 RECESSIONAL: The ceremonial procession at the conclusion of Mass - led